-The Company expects to fund its operations, including the ongoing development of MosaiQ through successful field trial completion, achievement of required regulatory authorizations and commercialization from the use of existing available cash and short-term investment balances, cash generated through sales of the COVID-19 antibody test, and the issuance of new equity or debt, and accordingly has prepared the financial statements on the going concern basis.
-However, there can be no assurance that the Company will be able to obtain adequate financing when necessary and the terms of any financings may not be advantageous to the Company and may result in dilution to its shareholders.
+Thereafter, the Company expects to fund its operations in the near-term, including the ongoing development of MosaiQ through successful field trial completion, achievement of required regulatory authorizations and commercialization from a combination of funding sources.
+These expected funding sources include the use of existing available cash and short-term investment balances, the sale of rights and other assets, and the issuance of new equity and debt.